Skip to content

 A highly skilled team

-Foundrax’s reputation as the first-port-of-call for companies requiring ultra-tough Brinell testing machines has come about through the application of steel industry knowledge to the design process, extensive feedback from a loyal customer base and the building of a highly capable group of engineers and technicians with skills that range from all the way from traditional tool making to embedded software systems.
-The technical team is complemented by administrators in purchasing and logistics, sales, writing, analysis and marketing and, of course, the MD himself.
+Foundrax’s reputation as the first-port-of-call for companies requiring ultra-tough Brinell hardness testing machines – of all shapes and sizes – has come about through the application of steel industry knowledge to the design process, extensive feedback from a loyal customer base and the building of a highly capable group of engineers and technicians with skills that range from all the way from traditional tool making to embedded software systems.
+The technical team is complemented by administrators in purchasing and logistics, sales, marketing, accounting and finance and, of course, the MD himself.

 Alex enjoys a light-hearted moment with some of the engineering team during a discussion on custom-built bridge machines